Emergency Medicine Palliative Care Access (EMPallA)

 • Clinic visits will be scheduled the same day as other specialty appointments if possible

-In-person palliative care visits with a palliative care provider.
+In-person or telehealth palliative care visits with a palliative care provider.
 Palliative care is specialized medical care focused on providing a personalized layer of support dedicated to helping patients and their families cope with a serious illness.

 What is the study measuring?